PET HEALTH

 A woman veterinarian examining a gray toy poodle’s ear.

-How Is Vestibular Disease in Dogs Diagnosed and Treated?
+Vestibular Disease in Dogs: Diagnosis and Treatment

 Additional testing — such as digital imaging like an MRI or spinal tap — may be required if your dog doesn’t have an infection.
-A biopsy may be suggested if a polyp or tumor is found inside your dog’s ears to determine if the growth is cancerous.
+A biopsy may be suggested if a polyp or tumor is found inside your dog’s ears to determine if the growth is cancerous.3

 Once you’ve received a diagnosis from your vet, you should follow their care guidance closely.
 If possible, take your dog to a veterinary rehabilitation center.
 Here are some of the care instructions you may be given by your veterinary care team.